terrychinen/reserve-api/README.md

 ```

 ## Docker
-Create a docker-compose file in the root of the project and add this properties with values
+Create a docker-compose file in the root of the project and add this properties with their values

 ```sh
 version: '3'